wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/creating-and-managing-entitlements-in-dynamics-365/includes/2-creating-entitlement-records.md

     - If you create a new case that's associated with an entitlement, the remaining terms are decreased.
     - If you associate an existing case with an entitlement, the remaining terms are decreased.
     - If you cancel a case that's associated with an entitlement, the remaining terms are increased.
-    - If a case so that it's associated with a different entitlement, the remaining terms on the first entitlement are increased.
+    - If a case is updated so that it's associated with a different entitlement, the remaining terms on the first entitlement are increased.

 - **Case Resolution:**
     - If you resolve a case that's associated with an entitlement, the remaining terms are decreased.